I am a data engineer at Unit8.

-I am a software and (big) data engineer and a Scrum Master at Swisscom, in the Data, Analytics, and AI (DNA) department.
+I was previously a software and (big) data engineer and a Scrum Master at Swisscom, in the Data, Analytics, and AI (DNA) department.

-I also serve my team as a Scrum Master as I believe that helping others to succeed is the most valuable contribution that one can bring to a team: I am fascinated by coaching and continuous improvement, and I believe in realistic planning to minimize risks and waste.
+I served my team as a Scrum Master, which taught me how helping others to succeed is the most valuable contribution that one can bring to a team: I am fascinated by coaching and continuous improvement, and I believe in realistic planning to minimize risks and waste.
 I seek an environment where I can employ my passion for building solutions using data, while bringing a contribution in the growth of a team.

 I obtained my PhD in software engineering at USI (Università della Svizzera Italiana), in the Faculty of Informatics.
 I worked in the REVEAL (Reverse Engineering, Visualization, Evolution Analisys Lab) group, under the supervision of Professor Michele Lanza and Doctor Andrea Mocci.
 My research interests involved Software Engineering and Software Evolution, focusing on improving bug tracking systems.